kubecost/docs/aws-amp-integration.md

  |jq
 ```

-Output should contain a json entry similar to:
+The output should contain a JSON entry similar to:

 ```json
 {